DB-S3/Documentation/portfolio.md

 * Docker provides an easy way for scaling applications.

 To deploy a docker container it runs through the creator mentioned steps (example below)
-1. It imports the neccesarry dependencies to build and
+1. It imports the neccesarry dependencies to build an asp.net application and exposes a port to contact the container.
+2. It restores all of the dependencies of the ASP.NET application.
+3. It then builds the application.
+4. And finally it start the application by running the gateway.dll file.
 ```
 FROM mcr.microsoft.com/dotnet/aspnet:3.1-focal AS base
 WORKDIR /app